FAIRmat-NFDI/nomad-parser-vasp/README.md

 Until we have an official pypi NOMAD release with the plugins functionality.
 Make sure to include NOMAD's internal package registry (e.g. via `--index-url`).

+There might be cases where you want to extend the functionalities of a preexisting parser, potentially leading to conflicts with NOMAD not correctly recognizing your version.
+To fix this, delete the lines in `nomad/nomad/config/defaults.yaml` corresponding to the original version, and pip install NOMAD by pointing to the local directory, i.e., pip install `file:///<path-to-nomad>`.

 ### Testing

 You can run automated tests with `pytest`: